 Wondering what are the main dangers deepfakes pose?
 Well…there’s a lot to talk about, so sit tight!

-While most of us probably use deepfake technology simply to add our face to a funny gif and get a few laughs, the new dangers generated by this emerging technology are just beginning to be understood.
+While most of us probably use deep fake technology simply to add our face to a funny GIF and get a few laughs, the new dangers generated by this emerging technology are just beginning to be understood.

 Besides pornographic material being easily produced (leading to a new type of revenge porn), deepfakes have also shown potential as a political tool.

-For example, during the 2020 election, several videos emerged showing controversial world leaders such as Vladimir Putin or Kim Jong Un commenting on undergoing US events (the storming of the Capitol being one of them).
+For example, during the 2020 election, several videos emerged showing controversial world leaders such as Vladimir Putin or Kim Jong Un commenting on undergoing US events (the storming of the Capitol is one of them).

 While the speeches were tongue-in-cheek, the creators were accused of hiding under the cloak of satire, fully knowing that many less tech-savvy viewers would take them at face value.

 As we anticipated before in this article, another issue that has been hotly debated is what happens with all the facial data that users freely and willingly submit when using face manipulation apps such as the Russian-made FaceApp.
 Where are they stored, and could they be used for deepfakes?
-Also, how can these affect a users’ reputation if used for malicious purposes?
+Also, how can these affect a user’s reputation if used for malicious purposes?

-What Are The Current DeepfakesLaws?
+What Are The Current Deepfakes’ Laws?

 The judicial system is also under pressure.
-While video evidence has always been open to interpretation, there are now several ways a deepfake video can infect a court case, from clients fabricating evidence to win, to fake videos finding their way into archives historically considered trustworthy.
+While video evidence has always been open to interpretation, there are now several ways a deep fake video can infect a court case, from clients fabricating evidence to win to fake videos finding their way into archives historically considered trustworthy.

 Also, in 2019, Virginia became the first state to impose criminal penalties for the distribution of unconsented deepfake pornography, making it a Class 1 misdemeanor, punishable by up to 1 year in jail and a $2,500 fine.

-Two more laws enacted by the State of California allow the victims of unconsented deepfake porn to sue for damages, alongside candidates running for public office that have been targeted with election-related deepfakes without warning labels.
+Two more laws enacted by the State of California allow the victims of unconsented deepfake porn to sue for damages alongside candidates running for public office that have been targeted with election-related deepfakes without warning labels.

 A similar law is being reviewed by the UK government, specifically dealing with the making and sharing of unconsented intimate images.
 The same commission also tackles other digital misdemeanors, such as the extent to which revenge porn can be labeled as such and cyber flashing (which involves sending unsolicited sexual images).